Ignorant and Proud: Inside the Minds of Those Who Think They Already Know Everything

 TAKE THE MENTAL AGE TEST

-MINI SELF-ASSESSMENT TEST: ARE YOU A FRIVOLOUS/SUPERFICIAL PERSON?
+MINI SELF-ADMINISTERED TEST: ARE YOU A FRIVOLOUS/SUPERFICIAL PERSON?

 Read the sentences below and select the ones you agree with and that you think make the most sense.